yzhuoning/StagewiseSGD/README.md

 If you use this repository in your work, please cite our paper:

 ```
-@inproceedings{Yang2019StagewiseTA,
+@inproceedings{yuan2019stagewise,
   title={Stagewise Training Accelerates Convergence of Testing Error Over SGD},
-  author={Tianbao Yang and Yan Yan and Zhuoning Yuan and Rong Jin},
+  author={Yuan, Zhuoning and Yan, Yan and Jin, Rong and Yang, Tianbao},
   booktitle={NeurIPS},
   year={2019}
 }